api2cart/cs-sdk/docs/ProductApi.md

             var apiInstance = new ProductApi(config);
             var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var varParams = id,name,sort_order;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,description") var exclude = id,name,sort_order;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var productId = 10;  // string? | Retrieves products' options specified by product id (optional) var langId = 3;  // string? | Language id (optional) var storeId = 1;  // string? | Store Id (optional)
+Max allowed count=250 (optional)  (default to 10) var productId = 10;  // string? | Retrieves products' options specified by product id (optional) var langId = 3;  // string? | Language id (optional) var storeId = 1;  // string? | Store Id (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,name,sort_order;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,description") var exclude = id,name,sort_order;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // product.option.list
-                ModelResponseProductOptionList result = apiInstance.ProductOptionList(start, count, varParams, exclude, responseFields, productId, langId, storeId);
+                ModelResponseProductOptionList result = apiInstance.ProductOptionList(start, count, productId, langId, storeId, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)